microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/OculusQuestMRTK.md

     ![OculusPluginProvider](../Images/CrossPlatform/OculusQuest/OculusPluginProvider.png)

-## Setting up the Oculus Integration Unity package
+## Setting up the Oculus Integration Unity package to enable handtracking
 1. Download and import [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) from the Unity Asset Store.
 The latest version tested to work is 20.0.0.
 Older versions can be found from this [archive](https://developer.oculus.com/downloads/package/unity-integration-archive/)